VenkatRamoju01/Loan-Default-Prediction-App/README.md

 6. **Output Results**: The prediction result is displayed to the user, indicating whether the applicant is likely to default on the loan or if they should proceed with the loan sanctioning.

-### Notes
+### Disclaimer:
-- **Disclaimer:</b> <i>This model is for demonstration purposes only.
+**This model is for demonstration purposes only.
 It was trained using a small fraction of USA data (3,000 rows), with some adjustments using PPP for Indian conditions.
 However, the training data is highly skewed, so the results may not accurately reflect Indian-specific details.**